sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 | Change history | SONiC 4.0 - Introduced |

 # 4 Flow Diagrams
+The flow diagrams Figure 2: PAC service daemon and configuration flow, Figure 3: EAPOL receive flow, Figure 4: MAB PDU receive flow; indicates the sequence of events involved in processing of PAC configuration and EAPOL/MAB packets.

 # 5 Error Handling
+N/A

 # 6 Serviceability and Debug
 show commands will help to see if the PAC is active on a port.
 All processing errors will be captured in syslog.
 Debug command output will be captured as part of tech support for offline analysis.

 # 7 Warm Boot Support
 Configured actions and counters should continue to work across warm reboot.